Qinti/nazca/README.md

     method: ;
 };
 ```
-We declared a public method, a private method and a public variable with the same names.
-Compiler does not accept it.
+We declared a public method, a private method, and a public variable with the same names.
+The compiler does not accept it.

 Returning to the main example - it has a public method and a couple of private parameters defined, but it still does
 nothing, and the method is never called.
-In the next section, we will discuss on how to actually call it.
+In the next section, we will discuss how to actually call it.

 #### Construction
 Every class in nazca could have a special method, called `constructor`.
-This is the first method that is executed, when
+This is the first method that is executed when
 the object is initialized with `new ClassName(...inputParameters);`.
 It is always public.
-In our case we do not initialise it in with the `new` keyword, but we have the object that is the part of the hierarchy.
+In our case, we do not initialise it with the `new` keyword, but we have the object that is part of the hierarchy.
 In this case, the constructor will be called as soon as the object is loaded on the page (to be precise, when the
 `DOMContentLoaded` event is fired).
 Let's modify the example to actually work now.